How do I “potty train” my puppy?

-Training your puppy to soil elsewhere such as outside does take time, patience and consistency.
+Training your puppy to soil elsewhere such as outside does take time, patience, and consistency.
 A good indicator of when a puppy has to soil is generally after a meal or when excited after play.
-Depending on the age of the puppy, it can take time for bladder and bowel to develop so that it can hold it for a longer period.
+Depending on the age of the puppy, it can take time for the bladder and bowel to develop so that it can hold it for a longer period.

 One way to help guide your puppy is to fill the crate or an empty room with newspaper.
 Each time your puppy soils on a newspaper page, that sheet would be removed while leaving the rest behind.
 Eventually, one newspaper sheet will remain.
-Afterwards, one would place a newspaper page on the ground trailing to the door and eventually to the designated area.
+Afterward, one would place a newspaper page on the ground trailing to the door and eventually to the designated area.
 Training the puppy with a command such as “Go Pee” or “Go Poo” would also be utilized.

 If the puppy does make mistakes outside the newspaper area, it is important to not scold him or her.
 Instead, just simply start again and make sure you praise the puppy each time it soils in the designated area.

-With this handy tip, it is also important to add a positive and motivational daily puppy obedience training to the routine.
+With this handy tip, it is also important to add positive and motivational daily puppy obedience training to the routine.

-We would be happy to help you with more information at: 604 341-6509.
+We would be happy to help you with more information at 604 341-6509.

 We serve in Vancouver, Burnaby, New Westminster, Coquitlam, Port Coquitlam, Port Moody, Richmond, North Vancouver, West Vancouver, Surrey, and Delta.